ProjectProvenance/proof-points/docs/specification.md

   4. `validate` by which anyone presented with a Proof Point may verify that it was `issue`d or `commit`ed by the `issuer` and has not subsequently been revoked. **Note** that a _valid_ Proof Point is not necessarily _true_ just as any signed statement is not necessarily true.
 - A Proof Point can be issued or validated by anyone with access to the Ethereum network, and may be revoked only by the issuer.
 - Proof Points are tamper proof in that modifying the content of a valid Proof Point invalidates it.
-- There is a public, trustless, append-only log of all Proof Points that have ever been `issue`d
+- There is a public, trustless, append-only log of all Proof Points that have ever been `issue`d or `commit`ed

-## Proof Point Data Format
+## Proof Point Document Format

 The JSON document part of the Proof Point is an implementation of the [W3C Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) with a special, Provenance specific `proof` type as defined here.